Illumina

 Modified

-Sequencing basics
+Sequencing Basics

 • Clusters: Groups of DNA strands positioned closely together.
 Each clustter represents thousands of copies of the same DNA fragment in a 1-2 micron spot